 The Wilderness Systems Radar is just a little shorter than the ATAK, but the design aims to be the next step up in terms of features.

-The radar makes kayak fishing even easier with ports to mount the Helix MD Motor Drive or the Helix PD Pedal Drive.
+The radar makes kayak fishing even easier with ports to mount the Helix MD Motor Drive or the Helix PD Pedal Drive to make it a motorized fishing kayak.
 Plus, there are more spots for fishing electronics.

 Finally, the best fishing kayak in the Wilderness Systems’ suite is the Recon.